ploomber/ploomber/doc/api/spec.rst

         # Default product class key for a given task class.
 Names should
         # match (case-sensitive) the names in the Python API.
 These are rarely
-        # changed, except for SQLScript, see section below for details
+        # changed, except for SQLScript, see the section below for details
         product_default_class:
             SQLScript: SQLRelation
             SQLDump: File